Bubobot-Team/monitoring-stack/README.md

 ## Available Stacks

-### Content Demo Stack
+### Node Exporter - Prometheus - Alert Manager - Grafana Stack
-Located in `stacks/content-demo/`, this stack includes:
+Located in `stacks/node-exporter-prometheus-alertmanager-grafana/`, this stack includes:
+- Node Exporter for system metrics collection
-- Grafana for visualization
+- Prometheus for metrics storage and querying
-- AlertManager for alert management
+- Alert Manager for alert management
+- Grafana for visualization and dashboards
-- Nginx as reverse proxy
+- Nginx as reverse proxy with SSL support

+This stack provides a complete monitoring solution for:
+- System metrics (CPU, Memory, Disk, Network)
+- Custom application metrics
+- Alerting and notifications
+- Beautiful dashboards and visualizations

+This repository contains various monitoring stacks that can be deployed using Ansible.
+Each stack is designed for specific use cases and includes its own documentation.

+To see the available stacks, check the `stacks/` directory.
+Each stack comes with:
+- Ansible deployment configuration
-- Basic monitoring setup for demonstration purposes
+- Docker Compose setup
+- Environment configuration
+- Detailed documentation

 ## Quick Start